 Back in the day, criminals stole your information by accessing your wallet, phone tapping, or even sifting through your rubbish.
 Their intent was to impersonate you and make purchases on your behalf.

 Today, the shift has taken us online.
-Everyone likes to find a good bargain, especially as the holiday season approaches.
+Everyone likes to find a good bargain.
 It is convenient, time-saving and a great distraction from work.
 Cyber criminals ramp up their identify-theft efforts during this time of year, as most of us are too busy to notice or have our guards down.

 How is information stolen?